mrtergl/VirusTotal_Python_URL_Scan/README.md

 Sometimes VirusTotal couldn't find the URL if it's a search in Browser or any other circumstances.

 ### Saving the results to a file
 After the scannning completed for an URL.
 It writes the result to a file called "vt_results".
 It is decided by looking the "malicious" number in "last_analysis_stats".
-If "malicious" is more than 4 four, it'll be written as MALICIOUS.
+If "malicious" is more than 4, it'll be written as MALICIOUS.
 If "malicious" is 0, then it'll be NOT MALICIOUS

 |<img src="Images/vt_results.png">|<img src="Images/result.png">|
 |---------|---------|